13 Best Plastic-Free Shampoo Bars In the UK

 Cost: £16.50 for 50g

 Review: If you’re looking for an organic product then Green People is an excellent choice.
 They prioritise gentle, natural and organic ingredients to create truly skin-friendly products.
 This is a new addition to my list so I haven’t tried it yet but I can tell from looking at the ingredients list which contains multiple surfactants and beneficial oils to target different needs that it should clean well and leave hair soft and nourished.
+Please let me know if you try it!

 5. Ben and Anna